pip-services/pip-services-docs/content/en/python/postgres/persistence/postgres_persistence.md

 #### _convert_from_public
-Convert object value from public to internal format.
+Converts an object value from public to internal format.

 > _convert_from_public(value: Any): Any

-- **value**: Any - an object in public format to convert.
+- **value**: Any - object in public format to convert.
 - **returns**: Any - converted object in internal format.

 #### _convert_to_public
-Converts object value from internal to public format.
+Converts an object value from internal to public format.

 > _convert_to_public(value: Any): Any

-- **value**: Any - an object in internal format to convert.
+- **value**: Any - object in internal format to convert.
 - **returns**: Any - converted object in public format.